thehighnibble/thehighnibble.github.io/docs/imsai8080/configure/old_version_prior_v1.10.0/README.md

 3. Raise the `DEPOSIT` toggle to the **Deposit**, up position to store the entered startup configuration value.

 ::: warning
 The IMSAI 8080esp must be rebooted for the new configuration to take effect.

-This can be done by raising the `RESET` toggle or by pressing a `Reset` switch.
+This can be done by pressing a `Reset` switch.
 :::

 ::: tip